 - General repairs

-Here, deductions are based on the percentage of your home devoted to business use.
+Direct expenses are only for the business use of your home, such as painting and repairing your office.
+Indirect expenses are for your entire home.
+Deductions using the regular method are based on the percentage of your home devoted to business use.
 Whether you work out of an entire room or just part of one, you’ll need to determine the percentage of your home used for business.

-If you use the simplified option, you can multiply the allowable square footage of your office by a rate of $5.
+If you use this simplified option, you can multiply the allowable square footage of your office by a rate of $5.
 The maximum footage allowed is 300 square feet and thus the maximum deduction is $1,500.
 This option will save you time because it simplifies how you figure and claim the deduction.
 It will also make it easier for you to keep records.

-Where to Find More Resources on Home Office Deductions
+More Resources on The Home Office Deduction

 While the concepts involved in home office deductions can be difficult, resources are at your fingertips.
-The view the IRS “Home Office Deduction” worksheet for more information on this topic.